jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 > "When knowledge and other habitual ways of thinking about things sinks to the bottom of our consciousness, that thing we call “understanding” floats to the surface like pure white paper." - Kenya Hara, "White"

 We see the antithesis of this occur as companies grow larger.
-Their empty sheets of paper get filled with unnecessary rules, dozens of products, overlapping systems, and room for imagination quickly disappears [1].
+Their empty sheets of paper get filled with unnecessary rules, dozens of products, overlapping systems, and room for imagination quickly disappears <a href="#note1">[1]</a>.

 Another interesting example of white and emptiness in Japanese culture is found in the design of Shinto shrines.
 The Shinto shrine is a temple of worship for the Japanese and is designed to have an empty space in the center.
 This empty space is called *Yashiro*.
 Ya means "a roof", over "Shiro", which means white.
 It literally means white with a roof on top of it.